web3saad/Zerodha-Kite/README.md

-# 🌐 Zerodha Clone
+# 🌐 Zerodha Clone - Admin Dashboard

-Welcome to **Zerodha Clone**!
-This repository includes a clone of the popular stock trading platform, built using the MERN stack.
+Welcome to **Zerodha Clone Admin Dashboard**!
+This is a modern, responsive admin dashboard for managing trading platform data, built with React.js and Node.js.

 ---